boazsegev/iodine/README.md

 ## Do you want to contribute?

 Yes, please, here are some thoughts:

+* I'm really not good at writing automated tests and benchmarks, any help would be appreciated.

+* Anybody knows how to document Ruby API written in C?

 * Some of the code is still super raw and could be either optimized or improved upon.